 A true mobile learning solution must offer a clear benefit for users, help individuals and teams improve performance, and ultimately provide a return on investment by delivering better business outcomes.

-Here are five things to consider when producing a mobile learning solution:
+Here are five mobile learning best practices to consider when producing a mobile learning solution:

 1. Put Mobility First